Baltimore Ravens: Uniforms

-The design of the Ravens uniform has remained essentially unchanged since the team's inaugural season in 1996.
+1996–2025

+The original Ravens uniforms, with subtle changes, were worn during their first 30 seasons.
 Art Modell admitted to ESPN's Roy Firestone that the Ravens' colors, introduced in early 1996, were inspired by the Northwestern Wildcats 1995 dream season.
 Helmets are black with purple "talon" stripes rising from the facemask to the crown.
 Players normally wear purple jerseys at home and white jerseys on the road.
 In 1996 the team wore black pants with a single large white stripe for all games.

 In 1997 the Ravens opted for a more classic NFL look with white pants sporting stripes in purple and black, along with the jerseys sporting a different font for the uniform numbers.
 The white pants were worn with both home and road jerseys.
 The road uniform (white pants with white jerseys) was worn by the Ravens in Super Bowl XXXV, at the end of the 2000 NFL season.
 This all-white combination was originally worn with black socks, but starting in 2021, the Ravens began wearing white hosiery with the all-white uniform.

 In the 2002 season the Ravens began the practice of wearing white jerseys for the home opener that has a 1:00 kickoff.
 In recent seasons, the practice has come when the home game is played in week one.
 Since John Harbaugh became the head coach in 2008, the Ravens have also worn their white jerseys at home for preseason games.

 In November 2004 the team introduced an alternate uniform design featuring black jerseys and solid black pants with black socks.
 The all-black uniform was first worn for a home game against the Cleveland Browns, entitled "Pitch Black" night, that resulted in a Ravens win.
 The uniform has since been worn for select prime time national game broadcasts and other games of significance.

 The Ravens began wearing black pants again with the white jersey in 2008.
 On December 7, 2008, during a Sunday Night Football game against the Washington Redskins, the Ravens introduced a new combination of black jersey with white pants.
 It was believed to be due to the fact that John Harbaugh doesn't like the "blackout" look.
 However, on December 19, 2010, the Ravens wore their black jerseys and black pants in a 30–24 victory over the New Orleans Saints.